 Andrew M. Sieg

-Prior to Merrill Lynch, Andy served in The White House as an aide to the assistant to the President for Economic and Domestic Policy.
+Earlier in his career, Sieg served in the White House as an aide to the assistant to the President for Economic and Domestic Policy.
 In 2015, he participated in the White House Conference on Aging.
 Sieg earned a Bachelor of Science in Economics from Penn State University, and serves on the External Advisory Board of its Schreyer Honors College.
-He also holds a Master in Public Policy from the Harvard Kennedy School, where he serves on the Dean’s Council.
+He also holds a Master in Public Policy degree from the Harvard Kennedy School, where he serves on the Dean’s Council.

 Sieg and his wife, Heliane, and their three children reside in Greenwich, CT.